 To Party with Celebs, Superheroes, and Presidents

 It's all possible at Madam Tussaud's, of course.
-From 8 p.m. to 1 a.m., you can take in more than 85,000 square-feet of space filled with the lifelike wax figures of all kinds as a top DJ spins tunes and you nosh on passed appetizers and drink from the open bar (from 8 pm. to midnight).
-Interactive entertainment includes the 4D cinema, as well as Ghostbuster and Superhero experiences.
+From 7 p.m. to 1 a.m., you can take in more than 85,000 square-feet of space filled with the lifelike wax figures of all kinds as a top DJ spins tunes and you nosh on passed appetizers and drink from the open bar (from 8 pm. to midnight).
+Interactive entertainment includes the 4D cinema.
+For an upgrade for for the Family VIP ticket, which grants you access to a roped-off area with private tables, or the Inside View package, which gives you a view of the ball drop live!
 Note that strollers must be checked and are not allowed into the venue.

 234 W. 42nd St.